orlenko/tentools/README.md

 # 10 (not quite yet) Tools
 Little tools that automate some daily tasks

-## dayskel.py: dayly notes skeleton generator
+## dayskel.py: daily notes skeleton generator

 Use this on a Mac to generate an outline of your day based on iCal, so that you can annotate your day as it goes.